vatsalsharma1234/Tiny-Search-Engine/README.md

-Tiny Search Engine (Inverted Index + Ranking)
+Tiny Search Engine

-A lightweight Search Engine implemented using core Data Structures and Algorithms.
+A simple Search Engine implementation using an Inverted Index, built to demonstrate core Data Structures and Algorithms concepts used in modern search systems.
-This project demonstrates how search systems index documents and retrieve relevant results efficiently using an Inverted Index.

-The system processes a collection of documents, builds an index mapping words → documents, and supports fast search queries with simple frequency-based ranking.
+The project indexes a collection of documents and allows users to perform fast keyword-based searches with basic relevance ranking.

-This project simulates the fundamental concepts used in large-scale search systems such as Google Search.
+Overview

+Search engines must retrieve relevant information quickly from large datasets.
+Instead of scanning every document during a search, this project builds an inverted index that maps words to the documents that contain them.

+When a user searches for a keyword, the system directly retrieves the relevant documents from the index, making the search much faster.

 Features

-Builds an Inverted Index for fast search

-Supports keyword-based queries

-Returns documents ranked by word frequency
+Document indexing

+Fast keyword search

+Inverted index implementation

+Frequency-based result ranking

-Efficient lookup using Hash Maps
+Efficient search using hash maps

-Handles multiple documents and queries

-Demonstrates real-world information retrieval concepts

-System Design Overview

-The search engine works in two phases:
+How It Works

-1. Indexing Phase
+1. Document Indexing

-Documents are processed and broken into individual words.
+Each document is processed and broken into individual words.

-Each word is stored in an inverted index structure:
+An inverted index is created:

 word → list of documents containing that word